Optimal quantum operations at zero energy cost: Abstract

 \section{Abstract}

-Quantum technologies are rapidly enhancing our ability to generate and manipulate coherent superpositions of different energy levels.
-Envisaging a new generation of energy-efficient quantum devices, here we ask how well coherence can be manipulated without drawing energy from the surrounding environment.
+Quantum technologies are developing powerful tools to generate and manipulate coherent superpositions of different energy levels.
+Envisaging a new generation of energy-efficient quantum devices, here we explore how coherence can be manipulated without exchanging energy with the surrounding environment.
 We start from the task of converting a coherent superposition of energy eigenstates into another.
-For this task we identify the optimal energy-preserving operations, both in the deterministic and in the probabilistic scenario.
-We then design a recursive protocol, wherein a branching sequence of probabilistic filters increase the probability of success while reaching maximum fidelity at each iteration.
-Building on the recursive protocol, we construct efficient approximations of the optimal fidelity-probability tradeoff, by taking coherent superpositions of the different branches generated by probabilistic filtering.
-The benefits of this construction are illustrated in a number of applications to phase estimation, quantum cloning, coherent state amplification, and ancilla-driven computation.
+We identify the optimal energy-preserving operations, both in the deterministic and in the probabilistic scenario.
+We then design a recursive protocol, wherein a branching sequence of energy-preserving filters increases the probability of success while reaching maximum fidelity at each iteration.
+Building on the recursive protocol, we construct efficient approximations of the optimal fidelity-probability trade-off, by taking coherent superpositions of the different branches generated by probabilistic filtering.
+The benefits of this construction are illustrated in applications to quantum metrology, quantum cloning, coherent state amplification, and ancilla-driven computation.
 Finally, we extend our results to transitions where the input state is generally mixed and we apply our findings to the task of purifying quantum coherence.